-- (D) During the period of FMLA leave, the Employer's and employee's insurance contribution toward the health plan will continue at the level and under the conditions coverage would have been provided if the employee had continued to be employed continuously during the leave. - (E) The Employer's determination of FMLA eligibility may require medical certification that the leave is needed due to an FMLA-qualifying condition of the employee or that of a member of the family.
-At the agency's expense, a second opinion may be requested. - (F) A parent shall be granted a leave of absence up to twelve (12) weeks to care for a new baby under the Oregon Family Leave Act (OFLA).
+(D) During the period of FMLA leave, the Employer's and employee's insurance contribution toward the health plan will continue at the level and under the conditions coverage would have been provided if the employee had continued to be employed continuously during the leave.

+(E) The Employer's determination of FMLA eligibility may require medical certification that the leave is needed due to an FMLA-qualifying condition of the employee or that of a member of the family.
+At the agency's expense, a second opinion may be requested.

+(F) A parent shall be granted a leave of absence up to twelve (12) weeks to care for a new baby under the Oregon Family Leave Act (OFLA).
 Such leave can be less than twelve (12) weeks, if so requested by the employee, or at the discretion of management more than twelve (12) weeks, depending on the needs of the university.
 During the period of parental leave, the employee is entitled to use accrued vacation leave, compensatory time, leave without pay, or consistent with Bureau of Labor and Industries (BOLI) regulations, sick leave.

-ARTICLE 41: BEREAVEMENT LEAVE
+ARTICLE 37: BEREAVEMENT LEAVE

 Employees shall be eligible for a maximum of four (4) work days of paid bereavement leave arising from a death in the immediate family of the employee or the employee's spouse or domestic partner.
-For purposes of this Article "immediate family" shall include the parent, wife, husband, child, domestic partner, brother, sister, grandmother, grandfather, grandchild, son-in-law, daughter-in-law, or another member of the immediate household.
-If necessary, an employee may request to use additional earned leave credits or if earned leave credits are not available, leave without pay, at the time of death of an immediate family member and such request shall not be unreasonably denied.
-Leave, other than sick leave, may be granted to discharge additional customary obligations, arising from the death of an immediate family member.
+For purposes of this Article "immediate family" shall be defined as in Article 36, Section 2(A) of this Agreement.
+If necessary, an employee may use no more than ten (10) additional days of accrued leave, including sick leave, or if leave is not available, leave without pay, at the time of death of an immediate family member.
+Additional leave, other than sick leave, may be granted to discharge additional customary obligations, arising from the death of an immediate family member and such request shall not unreasonably be denied.

-ARTICLE 42: HOLIDAYS
+ARTICLE 38: HOLIDAYS